signal-process/signal-process.github.io/README.md

+# 2025 IEEE ICASSP Satellite Workshop
-# GSP workshop official website
+High-Performance and Low-Cost Array Signal Processing official website

 ## The make modification for the pages:
 - The text shown in the website can be found in folder '_pages'.
 It follows the tradition of usual markdown files.